-From \cite[Lemma~2.5]{CurtoConvex}, we know that any code which contains the all ones codeword, $11\cdots1$, is convex.
-Thus, for any code on $n$ neurons where the maximal weight codeword has weight $w$, we have a minimal Hamming distance $n-w$ convex completion given by simply adding the all ones codeword to the code.
-In particular, for the case of a $\km$ periodic code on $k+m$ neurons, we have a minimal Hamming distance $m$ convex completion given by adding the all ones codeword.
+From \cite[Lemma~2.5]{CurtoConvex}, we know that any code which contains the all-ones codeword, $11\cdots1$, is convex.
+Thus, for any code on $n$ neurons where the maximal weight codeword has weight $w$, we have a minimal Hamming distance $n-w$ convex completion given by simply adding the all-ones codeword to the code.
+In particular, for the case of a $\km$ periodic code on $k+m$ neurons, we have a minimal Hamming distance $m$ convex completion given by adding the all-ones codeword.
 We can also guarantee a Hamming distance $k-1$ convex completion by adding all codewords which are subsets of some codeword in $C_{k,m}(k+m)$, but this method is rarely minimal.

 As $d$ increases, the probability of a codeword of Hamming distance $d$ from an original codeword being received decreases, so while codewords of Hamming distance $k-1$ and $m$ are possible, these convex completions are often less probable.
 For this reason, we give special attention to the cases of a Hamming distance 1 convex completion of a $\km$ periodic code.